-In this section, we present our novel scenario-based run-time switching (SBRS) methodology, which allows for run-time adaptation of a CNN-based application, executed at the edge, to changes in the application environment.
+In this section, we present our novel SBRS methodology, which allows for run-time adaptation of a CNN-based application, executed at the edge, to changes in the application environment.
 The general structure of our methodology is given in Figure 3.
 Our methodology accepts as an input a baseline CNN and one or more requirements sets, associated with the CNN-based application.
 A baseline CNN is an existing CNN (e.g., AlexNet [22], ResNet [22], or another), proven to achieve good results at solving a CNN-based application task (e.g., classification).
 The requirements sets describe a scope of needs, associated with the devised application.
-Every application requirements set $r = (r_a, r_t, r_m, r_e)$ specifies the application priority for high accuracy (r_a) , high throughput (r_t) , low memory cost (r_m) , Manuscript submitted to ACM and low energy cost (r_e), respectively.
-One application can have one or several sets of requirements, characterising the application needs at different times of the application execution.
+Every application requirements set $r = (r_a, r_t, r_m, r_e)$ specifies the application priority for high accuracy (r_a) , high throughput (r_t) , low memory cost (r_m) , and low energy cost (r_e) , respectively.
+One application can have one or several sets of requirements, characterizing the application needs at different times of the application execution.
 The requirements sets are defined by the application designer at the application design time.
 As an output, our methodology provides a CNN-based application with SBRS capabilities, able to adapt its characteristics to the changes in the application environment during the application run-time.